MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-discovery.md

 ## Block apps by exporting a block script

-Defender for Cloud Apps enables you to block access to unsanctioned apps by using your existing on-prem security appliances.
+Defender for Cloud Apps enables you to block access to unsanctioned apps by using your existing on-premises security appliances.
 You can generate a dedicated block script and import it to your appliance.
 This solution doesn't require redirection of all of the organization's web traffic to a proxy.

 1. In the Cloud Discovery dashboard, tag any apps you want to block as **Unsanctioned**.